 Mutual Agreement Procedure is a dispute resolution procedure provided by Article 25 of the OECD Model Tax Convention.
 The subject of this procedure is the negotiation between two governments with the aim to resolve matters of taxation not in accordance with the particular tax treaty and to try to avoid double taxation.

-There are no specific Transfer Pricing penalties.
+There are no specific penalties for transfer pricing in the Czech Republic .
 Generally, when the tax authority successfully challenges Transfer Pricing, a penalty of 20% of the unpaid tax or 1% of the tax loss reduction will be applied.
-In addition to this, interest for late payment is assessed at 14.50% of the unpaid tax (current rate).
+In addition to this, interest for late payment is assessed at 14% + REPO rate of the unpaid tax.

-Taxpayers are obliged to fill in the mandatory annex to the corporate income tax return related to Transfer Pricing.
+Taxpayers are obliged to fill in the mandatory annex to the corporate income tax return related to transfer pricing in the Czech Republic.
 This annex describes the intragroup transactions.
 Qualifying companies must state the information regarding related parties (name, registered office) and state the relevant financial amount.